Giving grants for the study of Parliaments in Myanmar and Ethiopia

 - communicates insights into Parliaments and people in ways that deepen democratic participation

-Between 2017-2020 we have been focusing on supporting the development of research capacity in Myanmar and Ethiopia and neighbouring politically fragile states.
-So far we have given 46 grants to scholars and artists; you can find their publications and creative outputs on the GRNPP site.
+Since 2017 we have been focusing on supporting the development of research capacity in Myanmar and Ethiopia and neighbouring politically fragile states.
+So far we have given 46 grants to scholars and artists; you can find their publications and creative outputs on the GRNPP site, in partners’ pages but also the output library.

 This coalition is funded by a £2m grant from UK’s Arts and Humanities Research Council and the Global Challenges Research Fund.